zuhrulumam/LearnLaravel/readme.md

 (for time being i will focus on my strength --> backend :v) (not yet with CRUD, a lot of things to learn :v)
 - create view for creating blog post (not yet finished)

+Day 4 :
+- Create Read Update Delete Post (take 1 hour to finish this, well in yii2 it just take 3 minutes less :v) (i think tomorrow will work the UI, i hope so .. )